wwq5-code/BlindU/README.md

 Here, we explain the meaning of each metric.
 The Mutual information (MI) metric means the mutual information between the original samples and the representation.
 The lower MI means lesser information contained in the representation, ensuring better privacy protection.
 The Privacy leak attacks metric means the reconstruction attacks on the image dataset.
 A higher reconstruction MSE means the attacker is harder to recover the image from the representation.
 The backdoor accuracy metric shows the effect of unlearning the backdoored samples.
 A lower backdoor accuracy means the method unlearns the erased samples better.
 The accuracy on the test dataset metric means the model accuracy after unlearning.
 A higher model accuracy means a better model accuracy preservation of the unlearning method.
 The running time is the training time of the unlearning methods.

-From the privacy protection perspective, SMU_w and SMU_w/o achieve better privacy protection, lower MI and higher attacking MSE.
+From the privacy protection perspective, PriMU_w and PriMU_w/o achieve better privacy protection, lower MI and higher attacking MSE.
-From the unlearning effectiveness perspective, SMU_w and SMU_w/o achieve a lower backdoor accuracy (good backdoor elimination) and higher model accuracy than VBU, similar model accuracy to HBFU.
+From the unlearning effectiveness perspective, PriMU_w and PriMU_w/o achieve a lower backdoor accuracy (good backdoor elimination) and higher model accuracy than VBU, similar model accuracy to HBFU.
 From the running time perspective, VBU achieves the best efficiency and HBFU consumes the most running time.

-1. To run the SMU on MNIST, we can run
+1. To run the PriMU on MNIST, we can run
 ```
 python /On_MNIST/experiment_on_MNIST_for_AE.py --gpu 0 --num_users 10 --dataset MNIST --local_bs 20 --num_epochs 20 --beta 0.001 --lr 0.001 --max_norm 1 --erased_portion 0.3 --erased_local_r 0.06 --epsilon 1.0 --dp_sampling_rate 0.601 --dimZ 49 --unlearning_learning_rate 1 -- mi_rate 4 --mi_epoch 40 --reverse_rate 0.5 --kld_r 1.0 --unl_conver_r 2 --hessian_rate 0.00005
 ```